-Safe Streets to Schools Bike/Ped Master Plan & City Trail Bike/Ped Master Plan
+Safe Streets to Schools Bike/Ped Master Plan & South Downtown Bike/Ped Master Plan

 The City of McMinnville is currently studying how to improve walking and bicycling in two areas of town and invites the community (that’s you!) to provide your input during the bicycle/pedestrian planning process.
 There are three opportunities to get involved over the next several months: an online survey and mapping option and attending one of the public meetings.

 These plans will make recommendations for improving the safety and comfort of those walking or bicycling and it’s important that we hear from you.
 Your input helps us to understand what types of infrastructure would help make these areas more accessible and safer to families out walking, mothers with strollers, and kids pedaling to a park, school, or to the new Milner Recreation Center.

 CTPG Bicycle/Pedestrian Master Plan + Appendices available here